phreshbrread/CreateFile/README.md

 # CreateFile
-Command line program to create dummy files
+A command line program to create dummy files